 We are now accepting submissions through our online submissions manager, Submittable.
 You can submit here:

-Although we have migrated to an online submissions portal, for now, we are also accepting hard copies of your manuscripts.
 Some basic guidelines for submitting work to Artful Dodge are as follows:

 What do we publish?

 Right from the beginning, Artful Dodge has striven to expand the wide but not infinite boundaries of American literature.
 We have developed an ongoing interest in translation, especially from Eastern Europe and Third World, and have published well-received special sections on poetry from the Polish underground and the Middle East.
 One of our more recent issues, Artful Dodge 31/32, featured a section of poetry written and translated from the Native American Ahtna by John Smelcer accompanied by an eye-opening essay entitled “Poems from a Vanishing Language.”

 Rather than looking at these other literatures as rare exotica, we recognize that American literature right now is particularly open to writing from other languages, to fresh air from mythologies beyond our huge but not infinite cultural and metaphorical borders.
 We are always on the look out for excellent translations of contemporary literature.